agsb/minute/README.md

 # Make it simple

-All operational systems allow software mapping for keyboard, many keyboards do mapping inside.
+All operational systems allow software mapping for keyboard, and keyboards can do mapping inside.

-The USB HID specification reserves eight dead keys as modifiers and include an extense list of functions.

-Minute let any key act as single press (click), fast dual press (tap), keep press (hold), all keys acts as modifiers.
+Minute let any key act as single press (click), fast dual clicky (dual tap), keep press (held).
+All keys acts as modifiers.
 No auto-repeat allowed.

-Several combinations could be used for sequences of keys.
-Softwares for keyboard, could configure macros to make [funny combos](https://precondition.github.io/home-row-mods).
-These can map about sixteen layers of twelve keys, or more.

 Some complementary and [random notes](https://github.com/agsb/minute/tree/main/docs) about frequencies, layouts, combos and dances.